Impact

 Risk and Exploitability

-The vulnerability has a CVSS score of 8.8 (high) and an EPSS score of 4 %, indicating a moderate probability of exploitation.
-It is listed in the CISA KEV catalog, confirming that known exploit activity exists.
-The attack vector is over the network, meaning a remote adversary can trigger the flaw by sending a crafted request to the Windows Shell service.
-No special privileges are required to exploit this once the target machine is reachable.
+The vulnerability has a CVSS score of 8.8 and an EPSS score of 26 %.
+It is listed in the CISA KEV catalog, confirming known exploit activity exists.
+The likely attack vector is over the network, inferred from the description that the bypass can be performed remotely via a crafted request to the Windows Shell service.
+The CVE description does not specify whether special privileges are required for exploitation.

 OpenCVE Enrichment